MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-incoming-webhook.md

 ms.author: lajanuar
 ---

-# Create an incoming webhook to the Teams app
+# Create an incoming webhook

-## Incoming webhook

-Incoming webhook allow any external apps to share content in Teams channels.
+Incoming webhook allows any external apps to share content in Teams channels.
 These webhooks are used as tracking and notifying tools.
 They provide a unique URL, to which you send a JSON payload with a message in card format.
-Cards are user interface (UI) containers that include content and actions related to a single topic.
-Teams use cards within the following three capabilities:
+Cards are user interface containers that include content and actions related to a single topic.
+Teams use cards within the following capabilities:

 * Bots
 * Messaging extensions